 One of the best parts of travel is meeting new people.
-Often, you’ll want to give a gift to a fellow cruiser or thank a local for their hospitality.
+Often, you’ll want to give a boating gift to a fellow cruiser or thank a local for their hospitality.
 Many cruisers pack flags, coloring sets, pins, stickers, and tattoos to give to local children.

 While it may be tempting to fill your basket with gifts at the dollar store, consider that many communities have to ship their garbage off the island and don’t have recycling programs.

 Contact cruisers who have recently sailed in the ports you’ll be visiting (try any of the cruising Facebook groups if you don’t know someone) to ask what would be the most useful gifts to bring.

 We met cruising kids who gave colorful strings to local kids their age and taught them how to play cat’s cradle.
 Friendship bracelets also seemed to be popular for older kids.